-1. Recognize concussion
+- 1. Recognize concussion - a.

-- a.
 All educators and agents of the District should become familiar with the signs and symptoms of concussion that are described above. - b.
-Educators and agents of District shall have appropriate training about recognizing and responding to traumatic head injuries consistent with the employees' responsibilities for supervising students and athletes. - 2.
+Educators and agents of District shall have appropriate training about recognizing and responding to traumatic head injuries consistent with the employees' responsibilities for supervising students and athletes. - c.
+Training can be found through the CDC website. - 2.
 Remove from activity - a.
-Any student who exhibits signs, symptoms, or behaviors consistent with a concussion or traumatic head injury shall be immediately removed from the activity and shall not return to play until cleared by an appropriate health care provider. - 3.
+Any student who exhibits signs, symptoms, or behaviors consistent with a concussion shall be immediately removed from the activity and shall not return to play until cleared by an appropriate health care provider. - 3.
 Refer the athlete/student for medical evaluation - a.
 The District agent is responsible for notifying the student's parent(s) of the injury.
 Contact the parent(s) to inform a parent of the injury.
 Depending on the injury, transport can be provided by either an emergency vehicle or parent(s). - b.
-A medical evaluation by an appropriate health care provider is required before returning to play. - c.
+A medical evaluation by and a written statement from an appropriate health care provider is required before returning to play. - c.
 In the event that a student's parent(s) cannot be reached, and the student is able to be sent home (rather than directly to a health care provider): - i.
-The District's agent should ensure that the student will be with a responsible individual capable of monitoring the student and understanding the home care instructions before allowing the student to go home. - ii.
+The District's agent should ensure that the student will be with a responsible individual capable of monitoring the student and understanding the home care instructions before allowing the student to go home.

+- ii.
 The District's agent should continue efforts to reach a parent. - d.
 If there is any question about the status of the student, or if the student cannot be monitored appropriately, the student should be referred to an Emergency Department for evaluation.
 A District agent should accompany the student and remain with the student until a parent arrives. - e.
 A District agent shall provide for supervision of other students for whom he or she is responsible when accompanying the injured student. - f.
 Students with a suspected concussion should not be permitted to drive home.

-A District agent should seek assistance from the host site's certified athletic trainer (ATC) or team physician, if available, if the injury occurs at an away contest.
+A District agent should seek assistance from the host site's certified athletic trainer (ATC) or team physician, if available, if the injury occurs during an athletic event.